 In December 2002, and as subsequently amended, the Company entered into a senior credit facility (the Agreement) with a bank, which provides for borrowings up to \$30.0 million.
-This senior credit facility will expire in March 2008.
-The Company and its current bank have executed a commitment letter to extend this credit facility through March 2010.
+This senior credit facility will expire in March 2010.

-Borrowings under the Agreement bear interest at an annual rate equal to the LIBOR rate plus 1.5% (6.736% at December 31, 2007) due monthly.
-As of December 31, 2007 and September 30, 2007, the Company had no outstanding borrowings under the Agreement.
+Borrowings under the Agreement bear interest at an annual rate equal to the LIBOR rate plus 1.5% (3.504% at December 31, 2008) due monthly.
+As of December 31, 2008 and September 30, 2008, the Company had no outstanding borrowings under the Agreement.

 Borrowings under the Agreement are secured by substantially all of the assets of the Company.
-The Agreement contains certain financial and non-financial restrictive covenants including, among others, the requirements to maintain a minimum level of earnings before interest, income taxes, depreciation and amortization (EBITDA).
-As of December 31, 2007, the Company was in compliance with these covenants.
+The Agreement contains certain financial and nonfinancial restrictive covenants including, among others, the requirements to maintain a minimum level of earnings before interest, income taxes, depreciation and amortization (EBITDA).
+As of December 31, 2008, the Company was in compliance with these covenants.